 A reset of the board while jumper BOOT0 is removed will select the System memory instead of the flash memory for execution.
 This is where the serial flash loader protocol is implemented on chipset side.

 - Board connected to USB adapter

 - USB adapter plugged in and enumerates as a COM port

-- Flash Loader application list the COM port in device selection menu
+- STM32 Cube Programmer list the COM port in device selection menu

 - BOOT0 jumper removed and board reset to start the embedded flash loader.

-- Board flash memory can be erased, written or read with the application.
+- Board flash memory can be erased, written or read with the programmer.